kdjunkit2/building-bob/README.md

 This project is an evolving personal journey in building approachable, local-first AI systems with a creative twist.
 Bob isn’t just a character — he’s a demonstration of what’s possible when you combine local inference, real-time visuals, and smart fallback logic into a cohesive personality engine.

+Learning resources are available under the "docs" folder.

 ---

 ## 🎯 Project Goals